MengqingWu/BGstudies/README.md

 # xzz2l2v BG studies based on 76X samples:

-private package to do background estimation in xzz2l2v analysis:
+**Private package to do background estimation in xzz2l2v analysis**

 1. Zjets background: (so many different versions to do)
    * current methodology:

     	since the dphi(Z, met) is now better modulated to have a good data/MC agreement, so we can do the methodology below.

 	Simply revert the cut of dphi(Z, met)>3PI/4 to define a CR, compute a scale factor between CR and Target Region (TR, which is SR) using MC, apply this scale factor to the non-resonant bkg subtracted (use MC) CR data:

 	N_TR^dt = N_CR^{dt,sub} * (N_TR^mc / N_TR^mc).

    * validation: